avery-gfs/Computer-Science-3/README.md

 - Java (JDK version 17 or later) https://www.oracle.com/java/technologies/downloads
 - A code editor (Visual Studio Code is recommended) https://code.visualstudio.com/Download

-If you install Visual Studio Code, you should also install:

-- The Java Language extension from Red Hat https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-dependency
+If you install Visual Studio Code, you should also install the Extension Pack for Java from Microsoft https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack.
+After you do, uninstall the IntelliCode extension from Microsoft.

-- The Java Project Manager extension from Microsoft https://marketplace.visualstudio.com/items?itemName=redhat.java

 ## Grading and Workload